jamesETF/untitled-folder/_faqs/20-updates.md

 ---
-title: Are updates and bug fixes included in the cost of the item?
+title: Why are French Bulldogs So Expensive?
 categories: [presale]
 ---

+French Bulldog Puppies are expensive because:

+- They cannot mate or breed naturally.
+- They require artificial insemination
+- French Bulldogs also cannot have natural births, each birth must be a C-Section.

+However, to help you with the costs you can apply for financing for one of our puppies through our partner.
 Regardless of whether you have support or not:

-- When we release an update, it will be available for you to download for free
-- You can report bugs
-- You can expect us to keep the item in good working order, working as described and protected against major security issues